vgtuggle/ClayHistoryMuseum/README.md

 Supplemental information:
-Public Land Survey System - https://geokansas.ku.edu/public-land-survey-system
+Overview of Public Land Survey System - https://geokansas.ku.edu/public-land-survey-system

+What's Next?
+Is it possible to access existing GIS (Geographic Information System) data to build our application?
+How can we find out?